There are a lot of birth control myths and misinformation out there. What do you actually know about your birth control options?

 MYTH: Birth control’s primary use is to prevent pregnancy

-Certainly, a lot of people use birth control to prevent pregnancy — and the name suggests that’s the primary reason many people might use it.
+Certainly, a lot of people use birth control to prevent pregnancy — and as the name suggests that’s the primary reason many people might use it.
 But many take birth control for other reasons already mentioned — like to have a more comfortable or more regular period and relieve major pain and discomfort — and for even to help improve mood or acne.
 Everyone has their own reasons for wanting to use birth control, and no matter your reason, a healthcare provider can help you find the type of birth control that’s a good fit for you.

 And if you’re taking the pill or have an IUD, add it to your Ovia profile!